bitprophet/contribution-guide.org/index.rst

       be comfortable with their work potentially being distributed in binary form without the original source code.

-- Per-file copyright/license headers are largely extraneous and undesirable.
+- Per-file copyright/license headers are typically extraneous and undesirable.
-  Please don't add your own copyright headers to new files!
+  Please don't add your own copyright headers to new files unless the project's license actually requires them!

     - Not least because even a new file created by one individual (who often feels compelled to put their personal copyright notice at the top) will